MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-telemetry.md

 ## Telemetry data collected

+The following table details the telemetry data that is collected by Operations Manager.

 ::: moniker range="sc-om-2016"

 >[!NOTE]
-> In addition to the data collected as detailed in  the below table, Operations Manager 2016 UR10 and later also collects the data related to **the platform the setup is hosted on** as part of the data collected under **Setup**.
+> In addition to the data in the below table, Operations Manager 2016 UR10 and later also collects information about **the platform the setup is hosted on** as part of the data collected under **Setup**.

 ::: moniker-end